-Siri is a personal assistant application designed for the Mac iOS.
-Siri uses enhanced voice recognition and processing technology to provide conversational interaction with applications, including, text messaging, email, web browsing, and music.
+Siri is a voice-activated personal assistant Apple introduced in the iPhone 4S that provides conversational interaction with applications, including text messaging, email, web browsing, and music.

 The application executes commands, answers questions, and provides information by connecting to various web services.